taahamahdi/i18n-ai-translate/README.md

 Usage: i18n-ai-translate diff [options]

 Options:
-  -b, --before <fileBefore>             Source i18n file before changes, in the jsons/ directory if a relative path is given -a, --after <fileAfter>               Source i18n file after changes, in the jsons/ directory if a relative path is given -l, --input-language <inputLanguage>  The full input language name -e, --engine <engine>                 Engine to use (chatgpt or gemini) -m, --model <model>                   Model to use (e.g. gpt-4, gpt-3.5-turbo, gemini-pro) -r, --rate-limit-ms <rateLimitMs>     Rate limit in milliseconds (defaults to 1s for Gemini, 120ms for ChatGPT) -k, --api-key <API key>               API key --ensure-changed-translation          Each generated translation key must differ from the input (for keys longer than 4) (default: false)
+  -b, --before <fileBefore>               Source i18n file before changes, in the jsons/ directory if a relative path is given
+  -a, --after <fileAfter>                 Source i18n file after changes, in the jsons/ directory if a relative path is given -l, --input-language <inputLanguage>    The full input language name -e, --engine <engine>                   Engine to use (chatgpt or gemini) -m, --model <model>                     Model to use (e.g. gpt-4o, gpt-4-turbo, gpt-4, gpt-3.5-turbo, gemini-pro) -r, --rate-limit-ms <rateLimitMs>       How many milliseconds between requests (defaults to 1s for Gemini, 120ms (at 500RPM) for
+                                          ChatGPT)
+  -k, --api-key <API key>                 API key --ensure-changed-translation            Each generated translation key must differ from the input (for keys longer than 4)
+                                          (default: false)
-  -n, --batch-size <batchSize>          How many keys to process at a time (default: "32") --verbose                             Print logs about progress (default: false) -h, --help                            display help for command
+  -p, --templated-string-prefix <prefix>  Prefix for templated strings (default: "{{") -s, --templated-string-suffix <suffix>  Suffix for templated strings (default: "}}") -n, --batch-size <batchSize>            How many keys to process at a time (default: "32") --verbose                               Print logs about progress (default: false) -h, --help                              display help for command
 ```

 ### Example usage